 - At least 20% of people who are blind or have severe vision loss cannot have their sight restored.

 - Disability access barriers include physical, communication, attitudinal and policy/ financial barriers.

-- Many people with disability experience exclusion, stigma and discrimination, especially in relation to possible false beliefs about causes of impairment and the capacity of people with disability.
+- Many people with disabilities experience exclusion, stigma and discrimination, especially in relation to possible false beliefs about causes of impairment and the capacity of people with disabilities.